Medical Certification / Sick Notes / Reports

 There has been a substantial increase in the numbers of patients requesting a letter from their doctor for various services they require, Requests for forms to be completed and certificates to be signed also take up a considerable amount of time.
 Please give plenty of notice and do not leave it until the last minute if you have a request of this nature.
 Please note that all patients will be charged for this facility.

 Patients requiring a sick note for work must attend the surgery in person and be seen by the Doctor who can then certify them.
 We cannot issue Medical certificates to patients without being seen by the Doctor. the exception to this is when patients have been an inpatient in Hospital and we have received a letter.

-Please note that we do not accept medical cards or E111 cards.
+Please note that we do not accept medical cards, E111 cards, GMS cards or EU health cards.

 Dame Street Medical Centre carries out a large number of clinical tests – some are carried out “on-site” e.g. Blood tests, Swabs, Urine Cultures and others may require a visit to a Hospital or Clinic, eg X-rays, Ultrasound Scans, MRI scans etc. The referring doctor will let you know approximately when your test results will be available, and also agree with you beforehand on how we will communicate these results to you.
 If your results are normal, and with your prior permission, we may inform you by phone.
 Alternatively, and with good clinical reasons, we may ask you to return to the clinic for follow up consultation to discuss your results with the Doctor.

 Please note that it is the patient responsibility to follow up their test results with the clinic.
 If we do not call you don’t assume that your tests are normal.